telerik/maui-docs/controls/conversationalUI/getting-started.md

 slug: chat-getting-started
 ---

-# Getting Started with .NET MAUI RadChart
+# Getting Started with .NET MAUI Chat

-This guide provides the information you need to start using the Telerik UI for .NET MAUI RadChart by adding the control to your project.
+This guide provides the information you need to start using the Telerik UI for .NET MAUI Chat by adding the control to your project.

 ## Prerequisites